Customer Health Score for SaaS: How to Predict Churn Before It Happens

 Automate It

 You can build this in a spreadsheet, but every formula breaks the moment your data changes.
-RevPane calculates health scores automatically for every Stripe customer, updates them hourly, and flags at-risk customers before they churn.
+RevPane calculates customer health scores automatically for every Stripe customer, updates them hourly, and sends you AI-powered churn risk alerts before customers leave.

 Try RevPane free — customer health scoring included in the Pro plan.